eryueanran/AgentEA/README.md

 1. **Preprocess.py**:
 Data preprocessing.
 This script translates entity names into English and summarizes entity-related information.
 2. **Embedding.py**:
-Generates embeddings for the processed entity information.We use [LLM2Vec](https://github.com/McGill-NLP/llm2vec) to convert a pretrained language model into an efficient text encoder.
+Generates embeddings for the processed entity information.
+We use [LLM2Vec](https://github.com/McGill-NLP/llm2vec) to convert a pretrained language model into an efficient text encoder.
 3. **Build_cand.py**:
 Constructs an initial candidate set based on the embedding results, and prepares the corresponding entity information for use in the subsequent reasoning stage.
 4. **Reasoning.py**: